ZachSaucier/Just-Read/README.md

 ### Privacy statement

 Just Read collects absolutely zero personal data from users and sends analytics to no one else.
-All data Just Read uses is connected to your personal Google account on which you have installed Just Read and the creators of Just Read never see any of it.
-For shared pages, a unique but anonymous string based on your Google account is used to verify identity, not anything related to your personal information.
+All data Just Read uses is connected to your personal account with which you have installed Just Read and the creators of Just Read never see any of it.
+For shared pages, a random, unique, and anonymous string is used to verify identity, not anything related to your personal information.

 ___